Seven Acre Park Greenspace Improvements

 Greenspace improvements to help mitigate against climate change and biodiversity loss

-Seven Acre Park, as the name suggests, is seven acres in size and consists of two main sections – one accessed via Stanydykehead and the other via Netherbank View.
-The park is sited on former farmland in Alnwickhill and was adopted by Edinburgh Council around 1999.
-The park has exceptional views over to Fife and many of Edinburgh landmarks including Edinburgh Castle, Arthur Seat, Blackford Observatory and, on a good day, the Bass Rock can be seen in the distance.
+Seven Acre Park consists of two main sections – one accessed via Stanydykehead and the other via Netherbank View.
+The park has exceptional views over to Fife and many of Edinburgh landmarks including Edinburgh Castle, Arthur Seat, Blackford Observatory.
 It is a wonderful place to sit in the summer months or just to relax and take in the countryside feel the park provides in the middle of Edinburgh.
 The play area, which includes basketball nets, is very popular with local children and their parents.
 The park also has picnic tables, football goals and seats dotted about to take in the scenery.
 Most recent additions are the multi-gym and the new woodland trail.

 Funded by: City of Edinburgh Council